aulorbe/naive_bayes/README.md

 There is also the Gaussian Naive Bayes Classifier, which assumes that the features that you are predicting based off of are normally distributed.

+### Pros:

+* It is an efficient way to predict class of test data set.
+It perform well in multi class prediction
+* When assumption of independence holds, a Naive Bayes classifier performs requires less training data and can perform better than models like logistic regression.
+* Performs better with categorical inputs.
+For numerical input, one has to assume a normal distribution.

+### Cons:

+* On the other side naive Bayes is also known as a bad estimator, so the probability outputs from predict_proba are not to be taken too seriously.
+* Another limitation of Naive Bayes is the assumption of independent predictors.
+In real life, it is almost impossible that we get a set of predictors which are completely independent.

 ### Using Naive Bayes in sklearn